mre/endler.dev/content/2020/folklore/index.md

 draft=true
 +++

-All too often, we use terminology without knowing its origin.
-The etymology of computer terms can be fascinating and entertaining.
 This post tries to collect the surprising history of computing terms we use every day.

-## 404

-**HTTP Status Code: File not found**
+Most of the content comes from sources like Wikipedia (with reference where appropriate), but the explanations are hard to find if you don't know what you're searching for.

 ## Bikeshed

-**A useless discussion about trivial details**
+*Today's meaning: A useless discussion about trivial details*

 The term bike-shed effect or bike-shedding was coined as a metaphor to illuminate the law of triviality; it was popularised in the Berkeley Software